tunglinwood/oasis/README.md

 <br>

 > \[!TIP\]
-> For more detailed instructions and additional configuration options, check out the [installation section](tutorials/installation.md).
+> For more detailed instructions and additional configuration options, check out the documentation(coming soon).

 ### More Tutorials

-To discover how to create profiles for large-scale users, as well as how to visualize and analyze social simulation data once your experiment concludes, please refer to [More Tutorials](tutorials/tutorial.md) for detailed guidance.
+To discover how to create profiles for large-scale users, as well as how to visualize and analyze social simulation data once your experiment concludes, please refer to [More Tutorials](examples/experiment/user_generation_visualization.md) for detailed guidance.

 <div align="center">
   <img src="assets/tutorial.png" alt="Tutorial Overview">